Peach Muffins With Fresh Peaches

 - 1 Tbsp. brown sugar

-- 2 Tbsp. unsweetened, raw, coconut flakes
+- 2 Tbsp. unsweetened coconut flakes or shredded coconut

 Instructions